DarkFredy/BuildWSA-1/README.md

 - Can I delete the unzipped folder?

     No.
-- Why the size of the zip does not match the one shown?
+- Why does the size of the zip do not match the one shown?

    The zip you downloaded is compressed and Github is showing the uncompressed size.
-- How can I update WSA to new version?
+- How can I update WSA to a new version?

     Rerun the Github action, download the new artifact, replace the content of your previous installation and rerun `Install.ps1`.
 Don't worry, your data will be preserved.
 - How can I get the logcat from WSA?

     `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalState\diagnostics\logcat`
-- How can I update Magisk to new version?
+- How can I update Magisk to a new version?

     Do the same as updating WSA
 - How to pass safetynet?